Limit linear series: combinatorial theory: Reduced divisors

-Up to changing $(D, \mathfrak S)$ in its linear equivalence class and adapting $M$ accordingly, we can assume that $D$ is $v$-reduced.
-This boils down to replacing $(D, \mathfrak S)$ with the linearly equivalent $(D_v, \mathfrak S_v)$ and $M$ with $M(-f_v)$, which is effective.
-There exists a small enough segment on $e$ adjacent to $v$ which does not contain any point in the support of $D$ apart from $v$.
-For a point $u$ on this segment, we have $D(u) = 0$ and $D_u(u) > 0$ and thus $D \neq D_u$.
-By uniqueness of the $u$-reduced divisor, we infer that $D$ is not $u$-reduced.
-It thus follows by Theorem~\ref{thm:rd} that there exist unsaturated cuts with respect to $u$ and $M$.
-Since $D$ is $v$-reduced, we infer that any such cut $Y$ contains $v$.
-In addition, $e$ must belong to $\out_Y(v)$, and so $v \in \partial Y$, since otherwise the cut's boundary would contain a point of $e$ between $v$ and $u$ which is impossible by the second condition in the Definition~\ref{def:unsaturated_cut} of unsaturated cuts and the assumption made on the support of $D$.
+Replacing $(D, \fS)$ with the linearly equivalent $(\ssD_v, \fS_v)$ and $M$ with $M(-\ssf_v)$, we can assume that $D$ is $v$-reduced.
+Note that $M$ remains effective.
+In particular, the zero function belongs to $M$.
+Also, adapting the combinatorial model accordingly, we suppose that the slope structure $\fS$ is constant on every edge.
+Now, there exists a sufficiently small segment $\ssI^e$ on $e$ adjacent to $v$ which does not contain any point of the support of $D$ apart from $v$.
+For a point $u \neq v$ on this segment, we have $D(u) = 0$ and $\ssD_u(u) > 0$, and thus $D \neq \ssD_u$.
+We infer that $D$ is not $u$-reduced.
+It follows from Proposition~\ref{prop:reduced_divisor_unsaturated_cut} that there exist unsaturated cuts with respect to $u$ and $M$.
+Since $D$ is $v$-reduced, we infer that every such cut $Y$ contains $v$.
+In addition, $\nu$ must belong to $\out_Y(v)$, and therefore $v \in \partial Y$, since otherwise, the boundary of that cut would contain a point of $e$ between $v$ and $u$ (see Remark~\ref{rem:unsaturated_cut_boundary_finite}).
+This would be impossible by the assumption made on the support of $D$.
 We have proved